anytizer/ocunit/FAQ.md

 **Q. How many levels of categories do you support?**

 A. One.
-Main categories only.
+Top level categories only.